U. Prathibha

-U. Prathibha is an Indian politician who is a member of Communist Party of India (Marxist) and the current Member of the Legislative Assembly (M.L.A.) representing the Kayamkulam constituency of Alappuzha district, Kerala.
+U. Prathibha is an Indian politician who is a member of Communist Party of India (Marxist) and a former Member of the Legislative Assembly representing the Kayamkulam constituency of Alappuzha district, Kerala.

 Personal life

 Daughter of Sri.
 V. K. Purushothaman and Smt.
 J. Umayamma.
 Born at Thakazhy on 10 May 1977.
 She married K.R.
 Hari a Kerala State Electricity Board employee in 2001 and the couple has a son named Kanivu.
 In 2018, they have filed for Divorce before court.
 In 2019, her former husband was found dead by Suicide.

 Political career

 She came into politics through Students' Federation of India and entered electoral foray through local self-government.
 She was elected as a member in Thakazhy Grama Panchayat in 2000-2005.
 She became the President of Thakazhy Grama Panchayat during 2005- 2010.
 She was the president of Alappuzha District panchayat from 2010- 2015.
 She was elected to 14th Legislative assembly and 15th Legislative assembly of Kerala from Kayamkulam Constituency in 2016 and got re-elected from there again in 2021.